bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 So the task is fully parallelizable.
 So you can think of computation as just a cost.
 You know, like if you did it with three cores, you know, you would take one second.
 But yeah, it's around 300 megabytes per second.

-Speaker 2: 00:15:15
+Listener(Not sure his name): 00:15:15

 I see.
-So the big situation here is that for WasabiWallet, we would want, as like an MVP for us to work, the amounts simply wouldn't be enough.
+So th.big situation here is that for WasabiWallet, we would want, as like an MVP for us to work, the amounts simply wouldn't be enough.
 Our users, they want proof.
 They want to know that it's connected to block headers that are in the chain with the most proof of work.

 But on top of that, we also need to know that the server isn't in some ways deceiving us.
 For example, just lowering the balances of all the users or just omitting certain UTXOs.
 Block filters do a nice job of this because you're, you know, you're just hoping the server does an accurate job of creating the filters and you're clearing the blocks and you get these entire blocks.